Sing Sing Death House: Recording and production

 Sing Sing Death House was recorded in a week.
 Production was rushed as the band was supposed to have the album completed within two weeks.
 However, after their engineer disappeared during the recording sessions, the band was forced to rush the album to meet deadlines.
 Following its completion, Epitaph delayed its release for nine months.

 Composition and lyrics

 The lyrics on Sing Sing Death House are more direct than on the band's self-titled debut album.
 This came about due to criticism of the album's nonsensical lyrics in a review written by The Village Voice, which greatly affected Brody.
 Brody called the review "scathing and hilarious and life-altering", but was grateful for the review's honesty.

+"Young Girl" was first released on the band's self-titled debut album as a hidden track with only vocals and guitar.
+The song was re-recorded as a longer version with the full band and slightly different lyrics for Sing Sing Death House.

 Critical reception

 Andrew Bregman from AllMusic noted the album is "a story with an uncharacteristic ending that punks born of squalor can rise up and create music as impassioned and relatively positive as this", also calling it "authentic".
-In a 2003 piece called "Bands to Watch," Tim Kenneally from Spin wrote, "the band conjures the spirit of ’77 with razor-bladeriffery while [Brody] shouts about urban blight, school shootings, and her troubled youth".
+In a 2003 piece called "Bands to Watch," Tim Kenneally from Spin wrote, "the band conjures the spirit of '77 with razor-bladeriffery while [Brody] shouts about urban blight, school shootings, and her troubled youth".